santhoshvec24/Week-6-VSD-RISC-V-Tapeout-Program/Day5/README.md

-# Final Step for RTL to GDS using tritonRoute OpenSTA
+# Final Step for RTL to GDS using tritonRoute and OpenSTA